UCL/research-computing-with-cpp/05libraries/ProgrammingParadigms.md

 ### Object Oriented Programming

-Object oriented programming is an approach to programming in which functions and data are typically encapsulated in classes, and accessed through _instances_ called objects.
+Object oriented programming (OOP) is an approach to programming in which data and functionality are typically bundled together into _objects_.
+The core concept of OOP is that an object has a _public interface_ through which all other parts of the program interact with it, and that no information about how the object works under the hood should be necessary for another object to interact with it.
+For example, you can implement an [associative array](https://en.wikipedia.org/wiki/Associative_array) (a _dictionary in Python) as a binary search tree or a hash table, but that implementation choice should be entirely hidden behind the interface and should not affect any other part of the program.
+This abstraction through an interface provides the mechanism in various OOP languages by which different kinds of objects which implement the same interface can be swapped with one another (in C++, we do this through inheritance).
+This approach also allows us to protect the object's data from interference by other parts of the program, allowing us to reason about the state of objects in our program more independently.

 Objects generally have a particular purpose, or are intended to reflect a concrete concept in a model.
 This kind of organisation, if well implemented, can make code easier to understand and more intuitive.

 - Classes should represent a single, clear idea.
 There's a bit of a judgement call to be made here: we don't want to define classes which have lots of unrelated behaviour or unrelated data elements, but it's also possible to find yourself creating too many classes which each do so _little_ that they don't really represent a worthwhile concept on their own.
     - Some languages like Java require all code to be part of some class, and thus Java is a hotbed of this kind of design problem.
 Many OOP examples that you find which originate in Java involve declaring new classes which do very little, and these are sometimes translated directly into C++ examples.
 Particularly when reading about OOP design patterns, consider whether there are clearer and less wasteful ways to express them.